-In this episode, Todd and Mike were joined by Zachary Buechner, ATC, a recovery specialist at Performance.
-They reviewed heat therapies such as paraffin baths, infrared saunas, traditional saunas and steam saunas, and how they differ from each other.
+In this episode, Todd and Mike review heat therapies such as paraffin baths, infrared saunas, traditional saunas and steam saunas, and discuss how they differ from each other.

 What is an Infrared Sauna?

 In an infrared sauna, your body absorbs the infrared rays, which in turn increases your core body temperature and induces a deep and relaxing sweat.
-Using an infrared sauna at lower temperatures allows you to stay inside longer and get more benefits.
+Additionally, using an infrared sauna at lower temperatures allows you to stay inside longer and get more benefits.

 How is Infrared Sauna different from a regular sauna?

 An infrared sauna uses invisible light rays to heat your body from the inside-out, rather than heating the air around you like a traditional sauna.
-When you heat the body directly —with only a small percentage of the heat heating the air — the result is a deeper sweat at a lower ambient air temperature.
+When you heat the body directly — with only a small percentage of the heat heating the air — it results in a deeper sweat at a lower ambient air temperature.
 In fact, infrared saunas usually operate between 115° – 135°F, while traditional saunas can get up to 195°F. In an infrared sauna, the air temperature is less important than the quality of the infrared heat.